-A fireplace is a wonderful feature in your home, but if you’ve moved into a place with a fireplace that’s been used, the current state of your hearth may or may not fit your style.
-Indeed, tastes and materials change over time, and your fireplace starts to show wear over the years with soot, stains and even broken stone or bricks.
-Since the weather is warmer and you’re fireplace isn’t in use, now is the perfect time to give your fireplace a makeover to make it the perfect place to gather around and enjoy.
+A fireplace is a wonderful feature in your home.
+However, if you’ve moved into a place with a fireplace that’s been used, the current state of your hearth may or may not fit your style.
+Indeed, tastes and materials change over time.
+Your fireplace starts to show wear over the years with soot, stains and even broken stone or bricks.
+Since the weather is warmer, now is the perfect time to reface a fireplace to make it the perfect place to gather around and enjoy.

 There are some basic steps for refacing:

 - Remove the mantel if it’s not built in

 - Use a crowbar to pry it off

 - Clean the brick or stones with a mild cleanser and a stiff brush.
 A clean surface will help the new material adhere better.

 - Then, mix some thin set mortar and add a latex additive to protect the new surface layer from heat

 - When mortar is the consistency of peanut butter, it’s ready to apply to the brick